AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 ### Arithmetic

-Most of the basic binary operations binary operations can be performed between uncertain numbers of all types:
+Most of the basic binary operations can be performed between uncertain numbers of all types:

 ```julia
 julia> a = normal(-1,1);